raj2014/AIRBNB_NEWUSERBOOKINGS/README.md

 Important Script files:
 > > featureEngineering_sessions.R ---> generates the session features from session.csv
     featureEngineering.R          ---> generates the probability for each destination according to the sessions+userprofile features
-    air_definitions.R             ---> Includes all the function definitions of the generate the features
+    air_definitions.R             ---> Includes all the function definitions that generate the features
     customfeval.R                  ---> contains the calculation for NCDG metric
     singleSubmission_hist_Nohist.R ---> Generates the submission file by integrating destination probability data both from users with browsing history/not with history